Art History and Archaeology, PhD

 In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, a writing sample (a course paper, term paper, etc.), a personal statement, and three letters of evaluation from academic sources.

-All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.
+All applicants whose undergraduate degree is from an institution in a country whose official language is not English must submit English proficiency exam scores.
+The English proficiency requirement can be fulfilled through the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 For more information, refer to our Admissions Information and Frequently Asked Questions pages.